mvolkmann/blog/src/python/python-compared-to-js.md

 but they make startup time take slightly longer.
 They are useful as documentation even without using mypy.
 IDEs can use them to flag type issues.

-To install mypy, enter `pip install mypy`.
-On a Mac, add the following directory to the `PATH` environment variable:
-`/Library/Frameworks/Python.framework/Versions/3.8/bin`.

-To run mypy on a source file and all the files it imports, enter `mypy {filename}.py`.

 ## VS Code